JvanKatwijk/yacc-preprocessor/README.md

 Of course, evaluation is in a single pass, and parameter values should be known when used, so there are limitations.

+The software was described in the October 1983 issue of SIGPLAN notices, 18 (10) pp 12 ..
+16.

 Anyway, it helped and we built a pretty decent Ada compiler used on the afore mentioned Geminix computer, the development of which, by lack of